akhil27051999/Interview-Question-Bank/linux and shell scripting/shell-scripts-practice.md

 ubuntu:~$
 ```

-## process monitoring script
+## 2. Process Monitoring Script

+**Purpose:**
-**1. check whether a process is running or not on the system/ server**
+  1. check whether a process is running or not on the system/ server

-**2. check is the package of that process is installed or not**
+  2. check is the package of that process is installed or not

-  **use:**
+  3. Optionally, restart or check the status of the service if needed.

+**Use:**
-  - `pgrep` : to check whetehr process is running or not, used to look through currently running processes and list their process IDs (PIDs) that match a specified pattern or other criteria
+  - `pgrep` → To check whetehr process is running or not, used to look through currently running processes and list their process IDs (PIDs) that match a specified pattern or other criteria
-  - `systemctl cmds` : to check status, start, stop, restart services
+  - `systemctl cmds` → To check status, start, stop, restart services
-  - `debian package` : to check whether package is installed or not
+  - `debian package` → To check whether package is installed or not

+**Use Cases:**
+  - Ensure critical services like cron, nginx, mysql, nodejs are always running.
+  - Automate restart of failed processes.
+  - Check package installation before troubleshooting process failures.
+  - Can be scheduled in cron for periodic monitoring.

+**Tips / Notes:**
+  - Always run the script with sudo if restarting system services.
+  - Can extend to log failures or send alerts via email/Slack when processes are down.
+  - Works with multiple processes at once by passing multiple arguments.

 ```sh